nav-io/libblsct-bindings/ffi/ts/README.md

 ## Requirements
 - Node.js v14 or higher
-- swig, autoconf, automake, libtool, pkg-config e.g.
+- g++, make, swig, autoconf, automake, libtool and pkg-config to build underlying C++ libraries
-  - on Ubuntu: `sudo apt-get install swig autoconf automake libtool pkg-config`
-  - on macOS: `brew install swig autoconf automake libtool pkg-config`

 ## Installation
 Installation requires building the underlying C++ libraries from source and typically takes a few minutes or longer, depending on the machine.